The Rose is a Symbol of Love…

 - Even without help from human negligence, impersonal forces wipe out whole species, including a giant asteroid that wiped out all the dinosaurs.

-So, if God is no pure Love, and not even pure Cooperation, the most we can say is that God includes Love.
-God includes both loving peace and hateful war; both creation and destruction.
-But to avoid confusion with the appellations of the Old Desert Religions, our Spiritual Path of Continuing Creation, re-names the outdated anthropomorphic name of “God” to “G>O>D> – the Growing> Organizing> Direction> of the Universe.”
+So, if God is not pure Love, and not even pure Cooperation, the most we can say is that God includes Love.
+God includes both loving peace and hateful war — both creation and destruction.
+But to avoid confusion with the appellations of the Old Desert Religions, this book about Nature’s Path of Continuing Creation, re-names the outdated anthropomorphic name of “God” to “Nature’s Path of Continuing Creation: The Growing, Organizing, Direction of the Cosmos.”

 When we look to the Eastern religions, we see that Hinduism clearly understands that Brahman (God) both creates and destroys.
 In fact, everything except Brahman is created and destroyed, created and destroyed, over and over again.
 Only Brahman, which has been translated as “God,” “pure consciousness,” “ultimate reality,” or the “creative principle which lies realized in the whole world,” remains eternal.